 - Recycle Used Motor Oil and Earn Money – Certified used oil collection centers will pay a few cents per gallon for used oil.
 Collect used oil in sealed containers and take it to a certified center.
 For the certified center nearest you, call 1-800 CLEANUP or 1-800-253-2687.

 - Dispose of Yard Waste Frequently – By disposing of grass, leaves, shrubs, and other organic matter more frequently – less will wash into storm drains.
 Request a green waste bin from your trash hauler, or compost your yard waste.

 - Clean Up After Your Pets – Take a bag when you walk your pets and always clean up after them.
 Flush pet waste down the toilet or dispose of it in a sealed plastic bag and throw it in the trash.
-Also, make sure fences and other structures are keeping cows, horses and other animals out of streams.
+Also, make sure fences and other structures are keeping cows, horses, and other animals out of streams.
 Compost manure in a designated area so that it doesn’t wash off into nearby waterways.

 - Maintain Your Septic System – If you are on a septic system, maintain the system.
-Septic systems require regular inspections, maintenance, and pumping, or they will fail, cost a lot of money to fix and could pollute nearby lakes and streams.
+Septic systems require regular inspections, maintenance, and pumping, or they will fail, cost a lot of money to fix, and could pollute nearby lakes and streams.
 Have a professional inspector check your system regularly and have it pumped out when needed.

 - Be Supportive – Support your local storm/surface water program.
 Programs to maintain a community’s stormwater system, prevent flooding and protect natural resources may cost money in the short run but save money for damages to public and private property in the long term.
 Take advantage of opportunities to educate yourself and your family about your local watershed.
-Consider volunteering for stream restoration or other local volunteer project.
+Consider volunteering for stream restoration or other local volunteer projects.